Epson ActionNote

 The ActionNote was a series of notebook-sized laptops developed by Epson America in 1993.
 The series was Epson's answer to the small businesses and home office market for laptops and initially ran alongside their corporate-oriented NB series of laptops.
 The series was segmented into premium and low-cost offerings and included a subnotebook, the ActionNote 4000.
 The bulk of the laptops' manufacturing was performed by ASE Technologies of Taiwan, with the exception of the 650 and 660 series, which were produced by Compal, and the short-lived initial entries into the 700 series, which were produced by Jabil Circuit.
-The ActionNote received mixed, mostly positive, reception in its lifespan before Epson America silently left the personal computer market in 1996.
+The ActionNote received mixed, mostly positive, reception in its lifespan before Epson America silently left the international personal computer market in 1996.

 Development and specifications

 Epson, which is sometimes credited for being the first to market a notebook computer with the HX-20 in 1982, introduced the ActionNote series in April 1993.
 Development for the ActionNote was led by Sanford Weisman, portable computer product manager at Epson America, who was also instrumental in the design of the company's earlier NB series of laptops.
 In response to criticism that the purported piecemeal replacement of the NB line with the ActionNote would cause the company to fall further behind in laptop innovations, Weisman said that NB would continue to be marketed simultaneously with the ActionNote—the former being sold to large businesses through reseller networks and the latter to small businesses and home office buyers through retailers.
 All entries in the ActionNote line came preinstalled with MS-DOS and Microsoft Windows, starting with Windows 3.1 for the 4SLC-25, Windows 3.11 for the 700 series, and Windows 95 with the 660 and 880 series.